Greatest Literature banner

 The greatest irony though is that near the end of the novel we realize Julian English's position is not as hopeless as he thinks.
 But by then it's too late and he delivers the final coup de grâce.

-Which makes one wonder: Are to to think that in fact his fate is set from the beginning, as in the old tale, or are we to think his own self-destructive dread of disaster dooms him, preventing him saving himself with means that are actually within his reach?
+Which makes one wonder.
+Are we to think his fate is set from the beginning, as in the old tale, or are we to think his own self-destructive dread of disaster dooms him, preventing him saving himself with means that are actually within his reach?

 Nature or nurture?
-At the beginning of this article I was going to refer to O'Hara's novel as a model of American naturalism, since his style is casual and anti-romantic—like that of his contemporaries.
+At the beginning of this article I was going to refer to O'Hara's novel as a model of American naturalism, since his style is casual and anti-romantic and the plot unfolds nearly scientifically.
 But then the question is raised whether it is Julian English's background and surroundings that shaped him or some psychological quirk within himself.
 And is there a difference?

 Others have written about Appointment in Samarra as if it is another Depression-era cautionary tale, in which the high-flying nouveau riche of the Roaring Twenties (Fitzgerald's era) come crashing down in the Dirty Thirties.
 There may be something in this, in that the zeitgeist likely inspired O'Hara storyline—he himself as a young man had had his own high hopes dashed by the economic downturn—but I doubt he intended any such moral to be drawn from the novel.